kiwicon-badge/badge/lab-02/README.md

 ![ATtiny13A pinouts](https://raw.githubusercontent.com/kiwicon-badge/badge/master/lab-02/images/attiny_pinout.jpeg)

 IO ports are what is called tri-state.
 They can be set to in (current sink / 0), out (current source / 1), or high impedance (no in or out, effectively removed from the circuit).
+In the pinout diagram above, the IO pins themselves are given various names, depending on the functions they can be used for.
+All you need to know for today are the green names (PB0-5, VCC, and GND).
+When dealing with microcontrollers, VCC is another name for positive, i.e. connect the positive side of the battery to this pin.

 ### Components
 | Item &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; | &nbsp; &nbsp; &nbsp; &nbsp; Count |